zu1k/bs-core/README.md

 ### 2. Build `index`

-Prepare the raw data, put files to the project root directory.
+Prepare the raw books metadata and extract the `csv` files to the project root directory.

-Then run `book-searcher index`.
+Then run `book-searcher index -f *.csv`.
 You may need to `rm index/*` first.

-If you have other csv files, you can run `book-searcher index -f *.csv` to index them.

 The finally folder structure should look like this:

 ```
-project_dir // in the example above, it is project root directory.
+book_searcher_dir // in the example above, it is project root directory.
 ├── index
 │   ├── some index files...
 │   └── meta.json
 └── book-searcher
 ```

-## Raw data
+## Raw metadata

-This Raw Data is used to generate our `index`, should be a `csv` file with the following fields:
+This raw metadata is used to generate `index`, should be a `csv` file with the following fields:

 ```
 id, title, author, publisher, extension, filesize, language, year, pages, isbn, ipfs_cid